Step 1: Make an Appointment

 Step 7: Your Will Signing

 When you are ready to sign your documents, contact us to schedule an appointment to return to our office for signing.
 The office staff will witness and notarize your documents.
-After signing, you will take your original signed documents with you.
-We do not store original client signed documents.
-You must store the documents in a fireproof place such as a safe in your home or a bank safe deposit box.
-We will generally give you copies of your signed documents, including additional copies of your Powers of Attorney for you to give to the person(s) you named as your attorney(s)-in-fact.
+After signing, you can either take your original signed documents with you or the firm will store the documents for you at no charge.
+If you take your documents, you must store them in a fireproof place such as a safe or a bank safe deposit box.
+We will email you a copy set of all documents you sign.

 Step 8: Thank Yourself